iamvickynguyen/IELTS-Speaking-simulator/README.md

 (I highly recommend that you have internet access for more accuracy.)

 ## What is still missing
-A delete function, which deletes current audio files stored in the phone.
+A delete function, which deletes current audio files stored on the phone.